gabrielemariotti/cardslib/README.md

 [![Join the Google+ Community](https://github.com/gabrielemariotti/cardslib/raw/master/demo/images/g+64.png)](https://plus.google.com/u/0/communities/111800040690738372803)

-a place to discuss the library, share screenshots, ask for tips....﻿
+a place to discuss the library, share screenshots, ask for tips, talk with the author....﻿

 **If you would like, you can support my work, donating through the demo app.**